 Types of Green Cards

-There are several paths to obtaining a green card.
+Several paths exist for obtaining a green card.
 Understanding the type of green card that’s right for you is the first step in your application process.

 Family-Sponsored Green Cards